FREE-Merging: Fourier Transform for Efficient Model Merging: Related Work

-\textbf{Model Ensemble.} Model ensemble combines outputs from multiple models~\cite{ganaie2022ensemble,dong2020survey}, but with large models, it faces storage and inference challenges.
-In contrast, Model merging enables a single model to perform multiple tasks, greatly reducing storage and inference costs.
+\textbf{Model Ensemble.} Model ensemble combines outputs from multiple models~\cite{ganaie2022ensemble,dong2020survey,jiang2023llm}, but with large models, it faces storage and inference challenges.
+In contrast, Model merging enables a single model to solve multiple tasks, significantly reducing storage and inference costs.

 \textbf{Multi-task Learning.} Multi-task learning~(MTL) aims to solve multiple tasks using a single model~\cite{chen2024multi,vandenhende2021multi,liu2023hierarchical}, but in the era of large models, it faces challenges like high training costs, data privacy issues, and expertise requirements~\cite{yangadamerging}.
-In contrast, Model merging uses existing open-source model weights to create a multi-task model with little or no training, significantly reducing deployment costs.
+In contrast, model merging uses existing open-source models to create a multi-task model with little or no training, significantly reducing deployment costs.